TomVincentUK/spm-tools/plans.md

 * numpy style docstrings

 ## Things to add
+- [ ] Optional mask argument, to exclude some values from the analysis in the levelling and line correction code
 - [ ] Laplace solver for correcting defects
 - [ ] Grain marking (for SPM-specific defects not already covered by scikit image)
 - [ ] n-point levelling